 Can these therapies ever be done right?
 How can you tell when a therapy is damaging even though it is play-based, uses no aversives, and doesn’t seem unpleasant for the child undergoing it?
 Are stressful therapies ok in small doses?

 Most people, including most of the ABA therapists I’ve met, agree that one of the most important things for any person to learn is how to say “No,” verbally or not.
 I’d like to describe two different ways I’ve seen an ABA technician work on this with an autistic client.
-On paper, the two ABA programs sound about the same (Note: (the people who perform the “therapy” sessions with the kids are trained by private companies and not licensed as healthcare providers or educators in any other way.
+On paper, the two ABA programs sound about the same (Note: (the people who perform the “therapy” sessions with the kids are trained by private companies and not licensed as healthcare providers or educators in any other way, to the best of my knowledge.
 Program supervisors generally require some form of degree in psychology).
 Similar stated goals and methods.
 But observing the techs in action reveals important differences.

 The client is 11, minimally verbal (uses single words spontaneously and short sentences with prompting).
 Therapy consists of 2-hour sessions twice a week after school.

 The tech treats the lesson plan casually.
 She and I and the client lounge on the floor of the living room, or go about the house working on various skills, most of them skills that are often taught by an OT or PT (dressing, using the toilet, preparing to go for a walk, eating a meal).
 At one point, the tech leans over and tickles the client lightly.
 The client pulls away a little, and the tech immediately prompts, in a friendly tone of voice as though giving advice to a friend, “You know, you can say ‘I don’t like that,” or ‘please stop,” or…”

 “Stop, please,” says the client.
 The tech immediately stops, and smiles at the client,

 “Thank you for telling me,” she answers.

 This kind of exchange happens maybe once or twice a week.